defuncart/weekend-game-jams/README.md

-# weekend-game-jams
+# Weekend Game Jams

-A collection of games and rough ideas developed in a weekend.
+A collection of games and rough ideas developed over the timeframe of a weekend.